devtron-labs/devtron/docs/setup/getting-started/getting-started.md

 ## Installation of Devtron

 As it is mentioned before, you can install Devtron standalone (Helm Dashboard by Devtron) or along with CI/CD integration.
+Or, you can upgrade Devtron to the latest version.

+Choose one of the options as per your requirements:

 | Installation Options | Description |
 | --- | --- |